UCBerkeleySETI/MeerKAT_SETI/README.md

 ## Start the program:

-Currently supporting "Option 1" in the DSP plan, i.e. Upchannelize all the way to 1Hz channels and then coh/incoh beamform (CPU verification)
+Currently supporting "Option 1" of the DSP plan, i.e. Upchannelize all the way to 1Hz channels and then coh/incoh beamform (CPU verification)

 ```
 ./cpu_upchan_beamform.sh